-27th Annual Conference | June 4-6, 2025 | Niagara Falls
+28th Annual Conference | June 10-12, 2026 | Niagara Falls

-• June 4 - 6pm - 8pm - Welcome Meet & Greet
+- June 10 - 6pm - 8pm - Welcome Reception

-• June 5 - 9am - 4pm - Conference Day 1
+- June 11 - 9am - 4pm - Conference Day 1

-• June 6 - 9am - 12pm - Conference Day 2
+- June 12 - 9am - 12pm - Conference Day 2

-Speakers Spotlight
+Speakers Spotlights

-Dr. Karyn Gordon, CEO & Co-Founder, DK Leadership: Global Leadership Coaching Co.
+Dr. Karyn Gordon, DK Leadership

 A Wall Street Journal bestselling author, Dr. Karyn Gordon is a world-renowned speaker, ranked among the World’s Top #10 TEDx Talk Speakers (2022) and a nominee for the RBC Canadian Women Entrepreneur Award (2022).
 She’s the CEO of DK Leadership and Success Intelligence: Leadership Academy, and has delivered talks to over half a million people across 17 countries, including Fortune 500 executives, family businesses, entrepreneurs, professional associations, and school boards.

 Since 2022, she has served as one of five premier coaches for Jesse Itzler’s global business mastermind.
 Additionally, she collaborated with Wharton School professors to develop a leadership EQ curriculum for family businesses, and her contributions have been recognized by the Consul General of Canada in New York.
-A media personality for over 20 years, Dr. Karyn has consulted for prestigious brands, including LIVE With Kelly & Mark, Good Morning America, New York Times, Forbes, and Entrepreneur.
+A media personality for over 20 years, Dr. Karyn has consulted for prestigious brands including LIVE With Kelly & Mark, Good Morning America, New York Times, Forbes, and Entrepreneur.
 She holds a Doctorate in Marriage & Family, with certifications in leadership and Emotional Intelligence.

-Kristy Cork, Specialized Consultant, Workplace Safety & Prevention Services
+Kristy Cork, Workplace Safety & Prevention Services

 With a sharp focus on psychological safety, Kristy assists leaders in developing purpose-driven, employee focused workplace cultures that support and respect workers as individuals.
 In her role as a Specialized Consultant (Healthy Workplaces) she understands that to thrive, workers need to be supported by an integrated approach that includes physical, mental and social wellbeing.